npolshakova/kgateway-community/GOVERNANCE.md

 ## Voting

-While most business in K8sGateway is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
+While most business in kgateway is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
 The following rules govern our voting process, unless otherwise stated for a specific purpose.

 * A vote begins when someone adds a PR comment containing the `/vote` command.